ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ((var+=1))
 ```

 The increment operation increases the variable's value by one.
-The decrement operation decreases it by one.
+Decrement decreases it by one.

-Why does it make sense to introduce separate operations for adding and subtracting one?
-The Bash language has similar assignments like += and -=.
+Why does it make sense to introduce special operations for adding and subtracting one?
+The Bash language has assignments += and -= that you can use instead.

-The most probable reason to add increment and decrement to the programming language is a [loop counter](https://en.wikipedia.org/wiki/For_loop#Loop_counters).
+The most probable reason for introducing the increment and decrement is managing a [loop counter](https://en.wikipedia.org/wiki/For_loop#Loop_counters).
 This counter keeps the number of loop iterations.
 When you want to interrupt the loop, you check its counter in a condition.
 The result defines if you should interrupt the loop or not.

 Increment and decrement make it easier to serve the loop counter.
-Besides that, modern processors perform these operations at the hardware level.
+Besides that, modern processors perform these operations on the hardware level.
 Therefore, they work faster than addition and subtraction combined with the assignment.

 What is the difference between prefix and postfix forms of increment?
-If the expression consists only of an increment operation, it gives the same result for both forms.
+If the expression consists only of an increment operation, you get the same result for both forms.

 For example, the following two commands increase the variable's value by one:
 {line-numbers: true, format: Bash}